Preliminary Administrative Services Credential

 In addition to the California Commission on Teacher Credentialing (CTC) Program Standards, which include Content Knowledge Expectations and Performance Expectations, the program has been aligned to the highest national standards in leadership, including the Educational Leadership Constituent Council (ELCC) Standards and the International Society for Technology in Education (ISTE) Standards.
 This CTC approved credential program includes the California requirements for an Administrative Services Certificate of Eligibility or the Preliminary Administrative Services Credential.
-Candidates who complete all program requirements and courses for this degree may be eligible to be recommended for a Certificate of Eligibility or Preliminary Administrative Services Credential needed to serve as a school site/district administrator.
+Candidates who complete all program requirements may be eligible to be recommended for a Certificate of Eligibility or Preliminary Administrative Services Credential needed to serve as a school site/district administrator.
 While enrolled, students who are offered an opportunity for employment as a site or district administrator may qualify for an Internship credential.

 This program is a standalone administrative services credential that is not eligible for financial aid.

 - Visionary Leadership: Collaboratively develop, implement and evaluate an actionable and sustainable vision of teaching and learning that is responsive to the changing context of a given school and local education agency.

 - School Improvement Leadership: Strategically design continuous improvement plans based on analysis of program assessment data.